mixflame/livepost/README.md

 * Set admin password ```export LIVEPOST_PASSWORD="something1212"```

 * Run in development mode and reload on changes (watch): ```amber w```

+* Run certbot on your domain ```certbot certonly``` and choose standalone mode

+* Move fullchain.pem and privkey.pem to config/ after getting them from certbot (required)

 * Run in production mode and daemonize: ```AMBER_ENV="production" ./livepost```